Will counselling, CBT or psychotherapy work for me?

 Yes please refer to the website: The British Association for Counselling and Psychotherapy.

 In one sense, you can come for as little or as long as you want to.
-I firmly believe that you are the adult paying customer and that you will make you own decisions about your own counselling (hopefully using discussion with me as part of that decision making process).
+I firmly believe that you are the adult paying customer and that you will make you own decisions about your own counselling, CBT or psychotherapy (hopefully using discussion with me as part of that decision making process).

-Behind that question is often a fear that people will get trapped in therapy and have to stay longer than they want to or need.
+Behind that question is often a fear that people will get trapped in counselling, CBT or psychotherapy and have to stay longer than they want to or need.
 I want to emphasise that I am a professional practitioner who abides by a code of professional ethics.

 I will not encourage you to stay longer than I feel is necessary, and you are free to stop the process at any time.
 I am committed to having regular reviews with you to check that the process is working for you and to discuss with you what (if anything) still needs to be done.